openstack/openstack-manuals/doc/common/glossary.rst

       Both a VM container format and disk format.
 Supported by Image service.

+   Ansible

+      Ansible is an open-source automation tool that can be used to deploy, configure, and manage OpenStack environments using simple, repeatable playbooks.

    aodh

       Part of the OpenStack :term:`Telemetry service <Telemetry